brandon9838/Verilog-Implementation-of-Decision-Tree-Accelerator/README.md

 # Verilog-Implementation-of-Decision-Tree-Accelerator
 ## Introduction
 This repository contains a verilog implementation of decision tree accelerator.
 The dataset used to train the decision tree is from this [repository](https://github.com/Shayan-Asgari/ClassificationTrees).
-Compared with the baseline implementation, the inference time of the accelerator is ~37 times shorter (Check out DecisionTreeAccelerator.pdf for more details).
+Compared with the baseline implementation, the accelerator is ~37 times faster (Check out DecisionTreeAccelerator.pdf for more details).
 ## Usage
 ### Software
 Make sure that you have all the dependency installed, including numpy, scikit-learn, pandas, and matplotlib.
 In the software folder, simply execute